Better Grades in High School

 Online Videos Coach You to

-Watch one video each week for four weeks and use the methods to do your regular homework assignments.
-There’s no extra work.
+Watch one video each week for four weeks and use the methods as you do your regular homework assignments.
 If you use these methods for one month, you will:

 - Overcome Procrastination